 APPEARANCES IN MEDIA Saint Christopher has been depicted in religious art for centuries, and his image is commonly found on medals worn by travelers.
 He has also been portrayed in various hagiographies and Christian legends.

-ACHIEVEMENTS Saint Christopher’s most notable achievement is his role in Christian legend as the man who carried Christ across a river.
+ACHIEVEMENTS Saint Christopher's most famous association in Christian legend is indeed the story of him carrying a child across a dangerous river, who then revealed himself as Christ, bearing the weight of the world.
 His martyrdom solidified his status as a saint, and he has been venerated as the patron saint of travelers ever since.

 Saint Christopher's relics include a gold-plated reliquary said to contain his skull, housed in Saint Justine's Church in Rab, Croatia.